- Is a 62 gene panel that includes assessment of non-coding variants

-|ZIC3||Heterotaxy, visceral, VACTERL association, Congenital heart defects, nonsyndromic||XL||13||41|
+|ZIC3||Heterotaxy, visceral, VACTERL association, Congenital heart defects, nonsyndromic||XL||14||41|

-Gene, refers to HGNC approved gene symbol; Inheritance to inheritance patterns such as autosomal dominant (AD), autosomal recessive (AR) and X-linked (XL); ClinVar, refers to a number of variants in the gene classified as pathogenic or likely pathogenic in ClinVar (http://www.ncbi.nlm.nih.gov/clinvar/); HGMD, refers to a number of variants with possible disease association in the gene listed in Human Gene Mutation Database (HGMD, http://www.hgmd.cf.ac.uk/ac/).
-The list of associated (gene specific) phenotypes are generated from CDG (http://research.nhgri.nih.gov/CGD/) or Orphanet (http://www.orpha.net/) databases.
+Gene refers to the HGNC approved gene symbol; Inheritance refers to inheritance patterns such as autosomal dominant (AD), autosomal recessive (AR), X-linked (XL), X-linked dominant (XLD) and X-linked recessive (XLR); ClinVar refers to the number of variants in the gene classified as pathogenic or likely pathogenic in this database (ClinVar); HGMD refers to the number of variants with possible disease association in the gene listed in Human Gene Mutation Database (HGMD).
+The list of associated, gene specific phenotypes are generated from CGD or Orphanet databases.

 |Gene||Genomic location HG19||HGVS||RefSeq||RS-number|

 Test strengthThe strengths of this test include:

-- Transparent and easy access to quality and performance data at the patient level
+- Our Nucleus online portal providing transparent and easy access to quality and performance data at the patient level

 Test limitationsThis test does not detect the following:

 - Complex inversions

 - Non-coding variants deeper than ±20 base pairs from exon-intron boundary unless otherwise indicated (please see above Panel Content / non-coding variants covered by the panel).